Annual Technical Report 2005 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2005/JP)

 Interlibrary lending of books etc. has been conducted among the National Diet Library and the branch libraries of each ministries and government offices.

-Furthermore, the JPO is preparing for participating in “Distributed Type Comprehensive Data System” which permits a batch retrieval of the database for a collection of books of each of the branch libraries by use of the inter-Ministry network (Wide Area Network), Kasumigaseki WAN (LAN of the each ministries and government offices (in-house Local Area Network)), which was constructed by the National Diet Library.
+Furthermore, the JPO participated in “Distributed Type Comprehensive Data System” which permits a batch retrieval of the database for a collection of books of the each branch libraries by use of the inter-Ministry network (Wide Area Network), Kasumigaseki WAN (LAN of the each ministries and government offices (in-house Local Area Network)), which was constructed by the National Diet Library.

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and patent information posted by your Office on the World Wide Web)

 a) Providing industrial property right information via the internet

 The JPO has been providing the Industrial Property Digital Library（IPDL） service since March 1999.
 This service is accessible through the Internet and covers 55.5 million items of industrial property information by using document number and classification as search keys.
 The service was transferred from October 2004 to NCIPI, and has been operated thereby.